yourbasic/int/README.md

 ### Needles in big haystacks

-The **hamming distance** between two integers, the number of positions at which the corresponding bits are different, is an effective way to estimate similarity.
-It can be computed using just one `xor` and one `popcnt` instruction.
+The **Hamming distance** between two integers, the number of positions at which the corresponding bits are different, is an effective way to estimate similarity; it can be computed using just one `xor` and one `popcnt` instruction.

 Rumor has it that organizations who are sifting through huge amounts of data prefer to buy CPU:s that come with a bit count instruction.
-Zen, the new microarchitecture from AMD, supports four `popcnt` instructions per clock cycle.
+Zen, the new microarchitecture from AMD, supports no less than four `popcnt` instructions per clock cycle.

 ### Bit count